 Important things to remember:

 You do not have to be alone in your concern.
 Reach out and ask for support and help as to what you should do.
-Talk with friends, family, staff, or faculty about the options you might have.
 Let the person with the problem take ownership of the problem.
-That person needs to take responsibility for the problem and take some action.
 While you can be supportive, the person has control of what he or she will do.
-You cannot control what they do, only what you do.
 Most importantly, take care of yourself.
 You want to empathize and understand the problem another person is having without taking on their problem as your own.
-If you begin to lose sleep, worry so much you cannot concentrate, or your own grades begin to suffer, get help for yourself.
-Another person's problem may be overwhelming you.
-You may need help in taking a step back.
+If you begin to lose sleep, worry so much you cannot concentrate, or your own grades begin to suffer, seek support and help for yourself.

 Pam Bjorklund, Ph.D., RN, CS, PMHNP